Frequently Asked Questions

 What is the adoption process?

-Once you choose an animal you want to adopt, get staff or a volunteer to bring the animal to the front counter.
-You need to present a photo I.D.
-The animal will be given a final look by the veterinarian, receive any vaccinations or a microchip if needed, and then you will be presented with paperwork which you’ll take to the clerk.
+Once you choose an animal you want to adopt, take note of the animal’s I.D. number and take it to the animal care staff in the lobby.
+Once you receive paperwork from an Animal Care Technician in the Animal Receiving area, you can go to the Clerk or Customer Services windows to finish the process.
+You will need to present a photo I.D.
 You can pay the adoption fee with cash, check or credit card.
+The animal will be given a final look by the veterinarian, receive any vaccinations or a microchip if needed.
 Information on our adoption fees: laanimalservices.com/adoption-fees

 Do I get to take my new pet home the same day?